-Color: The specimens should have the same color or color markings, i.e., peaches with a red blush or the fruit should all have the same blush.
+Color: The specimens should have the same color or color markings (i.e., peaches with a red blush should all have the same blush).

-The materials to be judged should be:
+The specimens judged should be:

 - 1. True to type

 - 2. Of good quality

-- 3. In good condition
+- 3. In good condition (without damage to the flesh)

-- 4. At proper stage of maturity for eating
+- 4. At proper stage of maturity for eating (ripe but not overly ripe)

 - 5. An example of cultural perfection

 - 6. Free from pest damage

 - 7. Clean

-Cleaning fruits and vegetables - All root crops such as radish, carrots, beets and other underground specimens, such as potatoes, should be washed but not scrubbed.
+Cleaning fruits and vegetables - All root crops such as radish, carrots, beets, and other underground specimens, such as potatoes, should be washed but not scrubbed.
 Scrubbing leaves marks on the specimen creating a faster breakdown which shortens the life of the produce.

-Leaf crops, like Swiss chard, lettuce and cabbage, are merely hosed with water to remove splattered soil or spray residues.
-Cucumbers, squash, melons, peppers, tomatoes and beans can be cleaned with a moist, clean cloth.
+Leaf crops such as Swiss chard, lettuce, and cabbage should be cleaned with sprayed with water to remove splattered soil or spray residues.
+Cucumbers, squash, melons, peppers, tomatoes, and beans can be cleaned with a moist, clean cloth.
 Do not submerge in water.
 With fruit, be careful not to remove the natural bloom on grapes and plums (bloom refers to the white substance that naturally covers the fruit).
 It is generally acceptable to shine apples and pears with a soft cloth.